BjarkeHautop/bayesSSM/README.md

 We can use `pmmh` to perform Bayesian inference on this model.
 To use `pmmh` we need to define the functions for the SSM and the priors.
-The functions `init_fn`, `transition_fn` should be functions that simulates the latent state variables and the observed data.
-They must contain the argument `particles` which is a vector of particles, and can contain any other args as parameters.
+The functions `init_fn`, `transition_fn` should be functions that simulates the latent states.
+They must contain the argument `particles`, which is a vector of particles, and can contain any other arguments.
 The function `log_likelihood_fn` should be a function that calculates the log-likelihood of the observed data given the latent state variables.
 It must contain the arguments `y` and `particles`.

 The priors for the parameters must be defined as log-prior functions.
+Every parameter from `init_fn`, `transition_fn`, and `log_likelihood_fn`
-Every parameter must have a corresponding log-prior function.
+must have a corresponding log-prior function.

 ``` r
 init_fn <- function(particles) {